Administrative Assistant CV Example

 Work experience

-In a traditional CV, your work experience section comes next.
+In a traditional CV or resume, your work experience section comes next.
 If you don’t have much relevant work experience, you could place your skills and education above it.
 Start with your current or most recent employment and work backwards.
 List the job title, employer, location and dates you worked there.
 For each job, add three or four bullet points outlining your responsibilities and achievements in the role.
 Consult the job description to see what skills and experience the employer requires, and make sure you reference those keywords here.

 See an example work experience section below: